Dropdown

 In most cases you only need to use the property renderAnchor to render the anchor. renderAnchor is a function that has the following properties:

-• anchorRef: Required reference that should be passed to the ref property of the component that will be rendered
+anchorRef: Required reference that should be passed to therefproperty of the component that will be renderedtoggle: Function that controls the Dropdown'sopenorclosestate.
+In general, it should be passed to theonClickproperty of the component that will be rendered

 If for some reason renderAchor doens't fit your need, you can create your own achor element using the property anchorEl to link both of them.
-For that you will need to control the Dropdown open state.

-Item types
+Item typesβ

-With auxiliary text
+With auxiliary textβ

-Critical action
+Critical actionβ

 When passing the property href to the Dropdown.Item it will automatically become a link.